 My theoretical and applied research work is equally split between the areas of Power System Dynamics and Power Quality with a common, underlying stream of probabilistic/ stochastic modelling of uncertainties of events and system parameters.

-On a day to day basis, I work with several 'groups' of people in EEE School and EEPS Group and also my own 11-people strong research team.
+On a day to day basis, I work with several 'groups' of people in EEE Department and EEPS Group and also my own 11-people strong research team.
 My day in the office is to a very large extent, if not completely, devoted to addressing issues brought forward by colleagues from these different groups.
 Typically, this includes help with and advice on a wide range of personal, administrative, managerial and research questions.
 My role also includes various activities related to my involvement in international working groups, advisory bodies and learned societies.
 I also devote time to writing research papers and reports with my research team.

-I particularly enjoy my role as it gives me the opportunity to help others to achieve their full potential in various aspects of their academic work and jointly contributing to the enhancement of Group's and School's national and international profile and visibility.
+I particularly enjoy my role as it gives me the opportunity to help others to achieve their full potential in various aspects of their academic work and jointly contributing to the enhancement of Group's and Department's national and international profile and visibility.

 Currently, I 'showcase my research' almost exclusively through my published work and involvement in panels or delivering keynote speeches at international conferences.
 In the past, I was also very actively involved with and led international working groups.
 I still give occasional academic and industrial lectures and courses around the world though the number of these reduced significantly in recent years due to my increased administrative duties at the university.